When Should You Split in Blackjack: Expert Tips

 Split: 9s Versus Dealer’s 2 to 6 and 8, 9

 9s are generally not viewed as the strongest cards to split.
 However, there are exceptions that you must consider when playing blackjack in-person or online.
-Again, a counting card strategy is going to vary based on the count, but this is the correct move for players who want to use a basic strategy.
+Again, a counting card strategy is going to vary based on the count, but this is the correct move for players who want to use a basic blackjack split strategy.

-When Not To Split In Blackjack
+When Not to Split in Blackjack

 Don’t Split: Medium Pairs